-This framework plan will refine the preferred growth strategy to create an updated Future Land Use Map.
-The map and associated narrative will communicate a well-organized and marketsupportive allocation of land uses with supportive policies to achieve the desired land use vision.
+This framework plan refines the preferred growth strategy to create an updated Future Land Use Map.
+The map and associated narrative communicate a well organized and market supportive allocation of land uses with supportive policies to achieve the desired land use vision.

-The housing framework will tie the housing characteristics from this report to the Future Land Use Map with considerations for programs and policies that align with housing diversity and supply to meet the needs of existing and future residents.
+The housing framework ties the housing characteristics from this report to the Future Land Use Map, with considerations for programs and policies that align with housing diversity and supply to meet the needs of existing and future residents.

-This framework plan will revisit the market trends presented in the Community Characteristics phase to help communicate to show future economic development opportunities that promote a healthy mix of a wide variety of commercial, industrial, and service-oriented businesses.
+This framework plan revisits the market trends presented in the Community Characteristics phase to communicate future economic development opportunities that promote a healthy mix of a wide variety of commercial, industrial, and service-oriented businesses.

-This framework plan will fold in the goals and objectives of previous and ongoing plans and vet them against the preferred growth strategy.
-The resulting map will be a mobility blueprint for the Study Area.
+This framework plan folds in the goals and objectives of previous and ongoing plans and vet them against the preferred growth strategy.
+The resulting map is a mobility blueprint for the Lewisville.

-This framework plan will summarize the outcomes of PARC Plan while describing how the Future Land Use Map protects and leverages Lewisville's natural resources.
+This framework plan summarizes the outcomes of the PARC Plan while describing how the Future Land Use Map protects and leverages Lewisville's natural resources.

-This framework plan will address the Future Land Use Map's connection to community infrastructure and community services.
-As a precursor to future service plans, this framework will lay the groundwork for orderly and fiscally sound growth in the coming decades.
+This framework plan addresses the Future Land Use Map's connection to community infrastructure and services.
+As a precursor to future service plans, this framework lays the groundwork for orderly and fiscally sound growth in the coming decades.